-I had a few alerts as soon as I signed up for IdentityWorks, all of which I already knew about, but that show the accuracy of the service.
+I had a few alerts as soon as I signed up for IdentityWorks.
+I already knew about all of them, but this shows the accuracy of the service.

 One disappointment with the alert screen in Experian IdentityWorks is that the service displays advertisements for credit card offers in the middle of the list of alerts.
-This is just one example of IdentityWorks creating more advertisements and focusing more on helping you obtain credit than I’d like to see from a service that should be focusing on helping you protect your identity.
+This is just one example of IdentityWorks focusing more on helping you obtain credit than helping you protect your identity.